sropelato/UnityBrowserBridge/README.md

 ## How does it work?

 In a WebGL build, browser interaction is implemented by integrating the functions you defined in the _.jslib_ file into the your script code, which eventually gets translated into JavaScript.
-Similariy, the browser can invoke methods in your code using the SendMessage function on the Unity instance.
+Similarly, the browser can invoke methods in your code using the SendMessage function on the Unity instance.

 Within the Unity editor, there is no direct way of accessing a JavaScript engine present in web browsers.
 UBB therefore uses [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver) to control a web browser with which your script code interacts.